Last Updated: 10/11/22 | October 11th, 2022

 With so many diverse influences, it’s no surprise that San Francisco has evolved into a world-class city that has a ton of amazing things to see and do.

 Personally, I love visiting San Francisco for the food.
 It’s home to some of the best Asian and Mexican food in the country (as well as some incredible cafes).

 But there is also much more to see here too.
 It’s a wonderful city for a weekend getaway.

-To help you plan your trip, here are the best 30 things to see and do in San Francisco
+To help you plan your trip, here’s my budget-friendly list of the best things to and do in San Francisco.

 1. Take a Free Walking Tour